-These pages usually appear in your navigation as “About Us”, “Our Story”, or even “Sustainability”.
+These pages usually appear in your navigation as “About Us,” “Our Story,” or even “Sustainability.”
 This is where you can dive into the details of your company’s impact beyond the short description on your homepage.

 Transparency is key when communicating your sustainability efforts on these pages because customers are becoming more critical, especially when shopping with socially-conscious brands.
-Vague statements about “being ethical” or “sourcing sustainably” are no longer good enough to convert socially-minded buyers.
+Vague statements about “being ethical” or “sourcing sustainably” are no longer enough to convert socially-minded buyers.

 In the same Eileen Fisher study mentioned in the previous section, the researcher notes that “more than half the surveyed users said that knowing where their clothes are from influences their purchasing decisions.”

 This is where the details are important.
 If your products are manufactured locally, in a factory that provides fair and equal pay, or with a manufacturer that employs underserved communities, share this!
-Include stories, images, and impact measurement numbers, such as total emissions or number of people paid fair wages, to increase brand transparency and, in turn, customer trust.
+Include stories, images, and impact measurement numbers, such as total emissions, or the number of people paid fair wages, to increase brand transparency and, in turn, customer trust.

 Not sure where to start?
 Try this exercise:

 Get a pen and paper and write down everything your business does that has a positive impact on people and the planet.
 When carrying out a sustainability storytelling audit with a jewelry brand called Biko in Toronto, I started the conversation by asking the founder about her sustainability journey.
-Corrine Anestopoulos had a lot to share, from using recycled metals and jewels in her pieces to giving back to various causes.
+Corrine Anestopoulos had much to share, from using recycled metals and jewels in her pieces to giving back to various causes.

 Just by sharing this story, together we were able to come up with a Sustainability Page that shared her sustainability journey in a crisp and succinct way.
 The result is a snapshot of all the efforts at Biko, a highlight of their values and mission, and short descriptions of their sustainability efforts.

 Formatting these pages is also important.
-David Carr says, “customers rarely read websites word by word.
+David Carr says, “Customers rarely read websites word by word.
 Instead, they scan the page, picking out the information that is relevant to them.
 For this reason, it’s very important that your description is properly formatted to make it easy to read and scannable.”

 In fact, according to UX researchers Nielsen Norman group, the average visitor reads just 28% of the words on a site.
 With this in mind, David also recommends making sure the keywords are bolded and highlighted to stand out.
 Adding inappropriate page breaks and pictures will also help scanners digest the content quickly and pull out the information they’re looking for.